quittle/gradle-android-emulator/README.md

         includeGoogleApis true // Defaults to false
     }

-    enableForAndroidTests false // Defaults to false
+    enableForAndroidTests false // Defaults to true
     avdRoot '~/.android/avd' // Defaults to be <gradle-build-dir>/android-avd-root
     headless true // Defaults to false but should be set to true for most CI systems }